openwrt/packages/net/banip/files/README.md

 * auto-add unsuccessful LuCI, nginx or ssh login attempts via 'dropbear'/'sshd' to local blacklist
 * auto-add the uplink subnet to local whitelist
 * black- and whitelist also accept domain names as input to allow IP filtering based on these names
+* supports a 'whitelist only' mode, this option allows to restrict Internet access from/to a small number of secure websites/IPs
 * provides a small background log monitor to ban unsuccessful login attempts in real-time
 * per source configuration of SRC (incoming) and DST (outgoing)
 * integrated IPSet-Lookup